lookupdaily/Bookmark_Manager/README.md

 As a user
 So that I can revisit sites I like
 I would like to see a list of bookmarks

+As a user
+So that I save my bookmarks
+I would like to be able to add new bookmarks to the database
 ```

 ## Domain Model Diagram ##
 ![user_story_1](./user_story_1_720.jpeg)